allegro/blog/_posts/2021-04-09-python-logging.md

 ## Conclusion

-Logging lot of details is good, but if it leads to breaching DRY approach, I encourage you to use *LogExtraCtx*.
+Logging a lot of details is good, but if it leads to breaching the DRY approach, I encourage you to use *LogExtraCtx*.

 Also feel free to contribute — PRs are welcome.